Density-Functional Theory on Graphs: Fermionic Hilbert space structures on graphs

 \subsection{Simple graph examples}

 Two very simple graphs will be used to illustrate the above constructions, both of them also taking a role in providing counterexamples to the standard Hohenberg--Kohn statement formulated later in Section~\ref{sec:ex-non-unique}.
 The first is the situation of two fermions of the triangle graph, so $N=2$ and $M=3$.
 The corresponding graph Laplacian is \be \Delta = . \ee The simplest multi-particle Hamiltonian is then $H=-\Delta\otimes 1 - 1 \otimes\Delta$, not including any interactions or an external potential.
 Its matrix representation in the resulting fermionic Hilbert-space basis $\{e_I\}_I = \{e_1 \wedge e_2 , e_1 \wedge e_3,e_2 \wedge e_3\}$ with $L=3$ elements is then \be H = , \ee which can be calculated by applying $H$ on the basis elements as usual.
-For the first basis element this means \be \ee where $e_i\wedge e_j = -e_j\wedge e_i$ and $e_i\wedge e_i=0$ have been used.
-This means the fermionic graph $G(H)$ is a complete graph as well, i.e., with edges between all vertices.
-The graphs $G(\Delta)$ and $G(H)$ are illustrated in Figure~\ref{fig:triangle-graph}.
+For the first basis element this means